waterderived/themoon/src/site/notes/spaces/med library/thoracic duct embolization.md

 *above*: contrast extravasation (arrow) from hole created by previous access of the cisterna chyli. note contrast in cc from the first thoracic duct embolization (arrowhead)

 ### results
-- tde only with coils has lower clinical success rate than combo of coils + n-BCA (84% vs 91%)
+- TDE only with coils has lower clinical success rate than combo of coils + n-BCA (84% vs 91%)
 - overall intent-to-treat success rate 71%
 	- success rate directly relates to ability to catheterize cc and td
 	- when technically successful, clinical success 90%